schollz/bol/README.md

 Adding/viewing entries can be done using the command line program.

-Adding entries should also done using the server, using [trix](https://trix-editor.org/) and then a form for document name, user name, and password
+Adding entries should also done using the server, using [trix](https://trix-editor.org/) or [quill](http://codepen.io/anon/pen/JbWvyY?editors=1111) and then a form for document name, user name, and password

 # Purposeful neglectfulness